Solar Panel Comparison Tips

 Tier 1 manufacturers include: Trina, Canadian Solar, Longi, JA Solar, and REC to name a few.

 Non-Tier-1 manufacturers are the smaller players that produce panels.
-You can get some good panels from these players, but unless you know the solar manufacturing landscape, it is a lot riskier – because 80% of the lower tier panels are junk.
+You can get some good panels from them, but unless you know the solar manufacturing landscape, it is a lot riskier – because 80% of the lower tier panels are junk.
 Also, the smaller companies are less likely to be around in the future.
 For those reasons, I always recommend the non-solar expert to stick to Tier 1 panels – unless the manufacturer has a good record for reliability and customer service in Australia.
-For example, Australian made Tindo Solar panels are not Tier 1, but I’m more than happy to have them on my roof because I know they’re well made panels.
+For example, Australian made Tindo Solar panels are not Tier 1, but I’m more than happy to have them on my roof because I know they’re well made.

 You can read more about the tier ranking system for solar panels here.